Documentation

 Contributing

-See this page for information about contributing to Jenkins documentation.
+Our Documentation participation page has further information about contributing to Jenkins documentation.
 It contains links for newcomers and seasoned contributors.
 If you have any questions or ideas, please feel free to reach out to us using the channels listed on the right panel.

-This section lists some of the projects working under the direction of this SIG.
-See the SIG meeting notes for more information about ongoing projects.
+This section lists some of the past projects completed under the direction of this SIG.
+Refer to the SIG meeting notes for more information about ongoing projects.

 Google Season of Docs